 This uber-moist pumpkin cranberry bread is perfectly spiced, overloaded with craisins and pecans, and topped with a sweet caramel glaze.

 Today, I’m sharing a delicious pumpkin cranberry bread recipe that is perfect for fall.
-This recipe was submitted by beautiful Myra from My Blessed Life.
 Get ready to drool!

 There are lots of different quick bread recipes on Southern Plate.
 There’s banana bread, strawberry bread, sweet potato bread, apple bread, and zucchini bread to name just a few.
 But today we’re putting pumpkin in the spotlight.
 Thanks to the pumpkin and the addition of applesauce, this pumpkin bread is extremely moist, tender, and dense like a delicious slice of pumpkin cake.
 Plus, every bite includes craisin bursts and crunchy pecan pieces.

 Fortunately, this pumpkin cranberry bread recipe is super easy to make.
 First, we mix together our dry ingredients: flour, sugar, baking soda, salt, and delicious spices like cinnamon, nutmeg, and ginger.
 In another bowl, we mix together the wet ingredients: canned pumpkin, oil, apple sauce, and eggs.
 All that’s left to do is combine the wet and dry mixtures, fold in the craisins and pecans, and pour the batter into two loaf pans.
 Oh yeah, did I say this recipe makes two delicious pumpkin loaves?!